Threat Modeling

 What are the benefits of Threat Modeling?

-At CMS, threat modeling is used to supports CMS’ system security and continuous monitoring efforts by supporting the following goals:
+At CMS, threat modeling is used to support CMS’ system security and continuous monitoring efforts by supporting the following goals:

 Getting started with Threat Modeling

-The CMS Threat Modeling Team recommends system teams start the threat modeling process before they complete their required Penetration Testing or as part of their Ongoing Authorization efforts.
+CMS recommends system teams start the threat modeling process before they complete their required Penetration Testing or as part of their Ongoing Authorization efforts.

-Learn about the process of threat modeling to decide when the right time is to engage with the CMS Threat Modeling Team based on your system’s current compliance and authorization schedule.
+Learn about the process of threat modeling to decide when the right time is to work on a threat model based on your system’s current compliance and authorization schedule.

-Depending on the complexity of your system or application, you can expect to have two to three threat modeling sessions in total.
-Each one to two-hour session will focus on walking through a Data Flow Diagram (DFD), identifying threats using STRIDE or other methods, and determining mitigations or countermeasures to the identified threats.
-We will work with you to determine if the recommended mitigations are in place or if they need to be implemented in the near future.
-We may also help you determine the level of risk to your system based on the potential impact of identified vulnerabilities.
+Depending on the complexity of your system or application, you can expect to need two to three threat modeling sessions in total.
+Each one- to two-hour session will focus on walking through a Data Flow Diagram (DFD), identifying threats using STRIDE or other methods, and determining mitigations or countermeasures for the identified threats.
+Determine if the recommended mitigations are in place or if they need to be implemented soon.
+Determine the level of risk to your system based on the potential impact of identified vulnerabilities.